ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_createapp.md

 The Python application runs within an {{site.data.keyword.cloud_notm}} application environment.
 The environment provides all the necessary information for the application to access connected services.
-The information is provided within an environment variable, called '`VCAP_SERVICES`'.
+The information is provided within an environment variable, called `VCAP_SERVICES`.
 This variable can be accessed by the application, and used to determine the connection details.

 The first task is to ensure that the application is running within an {{site.data.keyword.cloud_notm}} application environment.
-Check by testing for the presence of the '`VCAP_SERVICES`' environment variable:
+Check by testing for the presence of the `VCAP_SERVICES` environment variable:

 ```python
 # Check that we are running in an {{site.data.keyword.cloud_notm}} application environment.